nextzen/nextzen.js/docs/api-reference.md

 ## API Key

 If you are planning to use Mapzen Search or Turn-by-turn service through mapzen.js, you can set up api key to use once through `L.Mapzen.apikey`.
 You can get your free api key through [Mapzen developer portal](https://mapzen.com/developers).

-We recommend you to put api key declaration ahead of other syntax.
+Define your API key before adding other Mapzen components by setting:

 ```javascript